Polymer in water

 Preparing the water reservoir

-In this tutorial, the water reservoir is first prepared in the absence of polymer.
+In this tutorial, the water reservoir is first prepared in the absence of the polymer.
 A rectangular box of water is created and equilibrated at ambient temperature and ambient pressure.
 The SPC/Fw water model is used [25], which is a flexible variant of the rigid SPC (simple point charge) model [28].

 units real